Can You Use Tampons Even If Your A Virgin? | Clear, Honest Facts

 If tampons don’t feel right initially or you want other options, consider these alternatives:

-- Menstrual Cups: Flexible silicone cups inserted into the vagina; some find them easier than tampons after practice.
+• Menstrual Cups: Flexible silicone cups inserted into the vagina; some find them comfortable after practice, while others prefer to start with pads or tampons first.

 Trying different products helps find what suits your body best while respecting comfort levels.